quarkslab/irma/docs/frontend/configuration.rst

     > What is the vhost defined for the frontend on your RabbitMQ server? mqfrontend
     > What is the username for this vhost on your RabbitMQ server? frontend-rmq
     > What is the password for this vhost on your RabbitMQ server? frontend-rmq-password
-    > What is the hostname of your Redis server? [brain.irma] brain.irma
-    > Which database id is used for brain on your Redis server?
-[0]
     > What is the hostname of your FTPs server? [brain.irma] brain.irma
     > What is the username defined for the frontend on your FTP server? frontend-ftp
     > What is the password defined for the frontend on your FTP server? frontend-ftp-password